TechMDW/randish/README.md

 `Randish` is a Go package that provides pseudo-random number generators which are unique and thread-safe.

+Do not use this for cryptography!
+If you need a package for that purpose, please use the `crypto/rand` package instead.

 ## Features

 - `Rand()`: Generates a new pseudo-random number generator that is initialized with a unique seed value.